SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 be captured by tools that rely on syntactic and structural features.
 When the version difference becomes larger in other programs, SemDiff performs the best.

-We note that all the 6 tools achieve higher scores compared to experiments in Section 5.2.1 and Section 5.2.2, which can be attrib- uted to two possible reasons.
+Result Analysis: We note that all the 6 tools achieve higher scores compared to experiments in Section 5.2.1 and Section 5.2.2, which can be attrib- uted to two possible reasons.
 First, most functions in a program of different versions can be the same, and only a small number